GautamGupta/bb-legacy-plugins/bbpress-latest-discussion-for-wp/trunk/readme.txt

 Currently support bbPress `0.9.0.4` and `1.0-Alpha-6`

+If you like my work, Please give a link back.

 == Installation ==

 Simply download the Zip-Archive and extract all folder into your wp-content/plugins/ directory.
 Then go into your WordPress administration page, click on Plugins and activate it.
 Go to BbLD Option page, to setup this plugin.